10 Ways to Explore Mankato by LandVisit Mankato

 10 of the Best Ways to Explore Greater Mankato by Land

-Only 75 miles from Minneapolis, Mankato takes its name from the original Dakota word “Mahkato,” which means greenish-blue earth.
-Playing outdoors on the rich Mankato soil is part of the allure of this growing metropolitan area that hosts the Minnesota Vikings Training Camp each summer.
-In Mankato, it doesn’t matter what time of year it is; it’s always a perfect time to be outside exploring.
+Only 75 minutes from Minneapolis, Mankato takes its name from the original Dakota word “Mahkato,” which means greenish-blue earth.
+Playing outdoors on the rich Mankato soil is part of the allure of this growing metropolitan area.
+Regardless of the season, in Mankato, it’s always the perfect time to be outside exploring.
 Here are 10 of the best places to go or things to do to if you want to see and experience the best of Mankato by land.

-Among the oldest parks in Greater Mankato, Sibley Park features one of the coolest playgrounds in Minnesota.
-The park has an agricultural theme, which means one of its highlights is a petting zoo full of farm animals from late spring to early fall.
-During warmer weather, lots of people come to Sibley Park for exercise using HealthBeat exercise equipment in the park or the running trails along the river, which venture past gorgeous flowers and stone gardens.
+Among the oldest parks in Greater Mankato, Sibley Park (360° virtual tour) features one of the coolest playgrounds in Minnesota.
+The park has an agricultural theme, and even is home to a petting zoo full of farm animals from late spring to early fall.
+During warmer weather, people flock to Sibley Park for exercise using the HealthBeat exercise equipment in the park or the running trails along the river, which venture past gorgeous flowers and stone gardens.

-During the winter, Sibley Park is a key destination for families and visitors during the month-long Kiwanis Holiday Lights, which features more than 1 million lights and dancing displays illuminating the park.
+In winter, the stunning Kiwanis Holiday Lights makes Sibley Park a key destination for families and visitors.
+The month-long display features more than 1 million lights and dancing displays that illuminate the park.
 And when there’s snow, the park’s large sledding hill is probably the most popular spot in all of Mankato.

 Read more about Sibley Park, Kiwanis Holiday Lights and many other fun things to do in Mankato by downloading or requesting this year’s visitor’s guide here.

 Love to run?
-One of the best things to do on land in Mankato is compete in any one of several running events that take place here throughout the year, including the Mankato Marathon every October.
+One of the best things to do on land in Mankato is compete in any one of several running events that take place here throughout the year, including the Mankato Marathon every October and the Scheels Spring Half and 5K in April.
 Other events that keep your feet firmly planted on the ground (or the ice) include an ice fishing contest, a hockey classic and Blues on Belgrade, featuring local and national bands.
 Also, in January you can take part in the Mankato Craft Beer Expo, where you can sample brews from dozens of regional and statewide breweries in between educational seminars.

 For more local history, drive the Minnesota River Valley National Scenic Byway along the Minnesota River, traveling through river towns and cities and enjoy stunning wildlife, river and bluff views.